 Hamilton Park bade a fond Blue Carpet farewell in July to two patients, Ms. Tatyana and Ms. Linda, who showed the utmost courage and determination in the face of COVID-19.

 “I want to say from the bottom of my heart, everybody was so great,” Ms. Linda told the staffers who gathered in the lobby to see her off.
 Then she went outside and was greeted by her family, who turned out in full force for her happy, healthy discharge.

-As for Ms. Tatyana, she came to us on a ventilator but made a full recovery.
-And as she made her way toward the door in her wheelchair, a guitarist serenaded her and the well-wishers who had gathered.
+Came to us on a ventilator and was successfully weaned off of the ventilator and is now able to breathe again on her own.
+As she made her way toward the door in her wheelchair, a guitarist serenaded her and the well-wishers who had gathered.

 Burgers at Bedford Center

 The Bedford Center received a lovely Shake Shack donation one day in mid-July.
 All our hard-working employees were grateful for the delicious hamburgers!

 Joel Landau, The Allure Group’s founder and chairman, wrote for McKnight’s Long-Term Care News of the particular challenges the coronavirus pandemic has presented to residents afflicted with Alzheimer’s disease and dementia.